kitkat011999/Concept-paper-on-clustering-for-AI-efficiency-by-Kathryn-Carrow/README.md

   - Result: AI keeps its reasoning clear (dog → cat → bird).

 💡 *Don’t let AI chase every rabbit.
 Keep it in a clean yard with three fences.*
+## License Notice
+⚠️ **This project is © 2025 Kathryn Carrow.
+All rights reserved.**
+Use, copying, modification, or distribution of this work requires **explicit written permission** from the author.